-In accordance with the Lake~Sumter MPO's Public Participation Plan, a publicly noticed TDCB meeting, as well as the annual public hearing, was held on March 13, 2023.
-The Draft TDSP was published on the MPO's website seven days prior to the meeting.
-A workshop format was utilized at the meeting to solicit input from members and the public about issues and opportunities to be considered during the development of the TDSP.
-The presentation of the Draft TDSP also initiated the 21-day public comment period.
-While public comments were limited for the TDSP, feedback from the public throughout the year has been overwhelmingly positive.
-The TDSP was adopted on June 12, 2023, and will be amended annually to include minor updates.
+In accordance with the Lake~Sumter MPO's Public Participation Plan, a publicly noticed TDCB meeting and annual public hearing were held on March 4, 2024.
+The public hearing included an open public comment period where members of the public could provide comments in person, virtually, or through written comments.
+Though no public comments were received during the public hearing, CTC and MPO staff reported on public comments received as part of Sumter County Transit's Rider Survey.
+During the TDCB meeting, MPO staff presented the Draft TDSP Annual Update to solicit feedback from members and the public.
+While public comments were limited for the TDSP, public comments received throughout the year, including as part of the CTC Evaluation, were considered during this Annual Update.
+The Final Draft of the TDSP Annual Update was presented to the TDCB for approval on June 10, 2024, and will continue to be amended annually to include minor updates.
 The next major update will take place in FY 2028 and will include updates to all key data.